 As with more recent demagogues, McCarthy’s evidence was non-existent, and the majority of Congressmen, in time, grew to understand that he was lying.
 While much of the public bought into McCarthy’s lies, many Congress members remained silent, afraid that they too could suddenly be on Joseph McCarthy’s hit list.
 “It became evident that Joe had the Senate paralyzed with fear,” Smith would later say.

-In 1952 Dwight Eisenhower was elected President, the first Republican since Franklin Delano Roosevelt.
+In 1952 Dwight Eisenhower was elected President, the first Republican since Herbert Hoover.
 Although Eisenhower was popular, Congressional support was split evenly between Eisenhower supporters and those who supported Senator Joseph McCarthy.
 Privately, Eisenhower held McCarthy in great disdain; publicly, he never denounced McCarthy or even mentioned his name in a speech.
 He knew that if he had launched an attack, much like the one Margaret Chase Smith had done, it would have split the Republican party in deciding which leader they would support, Ike or McCarthy.
 Walking a fine political line, Eisenhower never signaled Senator Smith’s support, nor did he embrace McCarthy’s menacing attacks on innocent people.

 During the next couple of years, Joseph McCarthy continued his witch hunts destroying lives and tearing families apart, all in the name of hunting down Communists.
 Margaret Chase Smith became a lonely figure in Washington, shunned by many in her party.
 As McCarthy grilled one accused Communist after another, Smith continued to speak out.
 Now she was targeting McCarthy by name, “I say to the members of the Senate that Senator McCarthy has made false accusations that he cannot and has not dared even to try to back up with proof.”
 “The American people”, she wrote in her nationally syndicated column, need “written evidence in black and white instead of conflicting oral outbursts in nebulous hues of red and pink.”
 The truth had little place in the reckless mission of Joseph McCarthy.
 Smith continued to work diligently at her job in the Senate, and when asked about McCarthy, she responded, “I have said my piece.”